SimarDhami/Mergerware-Loan-Management-System/README.md

-🏦 Loan Management System
+Loan Management System
+Overview
-This application is designed to manage loans between borrowers and lenders, with an admin interface to oversee all transactions.
-Users can register with their email addresses, choose roles (admin, borrower, lender), request loans, confirm loan payments, and view transaction history.
+The Loan Management System is a robust application designed to facilitate and streamline loan transactions between borrowers and lenders.
+The system includes a user-friendly interface with distinct functionalities for different user roles, such as admin, borrower, and lender.
+Users can register using their email addresses, select their roles, request loans, manage payments, and access transaction history.

-📋 Table of Contents

 Features
+User Registration
+Email Registration: Users can register with the system using their email addresses.
+Role Selection
+Admin, Borrower, Lender Roles: Users have the flexibility to choose their roles during registration or update them later.
+Borrower Functionality
+Loan Requests: Borrowers can easily request a loan through the system.
+Loan History: Borrowers can view a comprehensive history of their past loans.
+Lender Functionality
+Confirm Payments: Lenders have the ability to confirm loan payments.
+Payment History: Lenders can access a record of past payments received.
+Real-time Dashboard Updates
+Dynamic Status Updates: Users experience real-time updates on their dashboards, reflecting changes in the status of their loan transactions.
+Admin Dashboard
+Transaction Histories: Admin users have privileged access to view complete transaction histories, ensuring transparency and oversight.

 Installation

-Usage

-Contributing

-License

-✨ Features

-User Registration: Any number of users can register using their email addresses.

-Role Selection: Users can choose from the roles of admin, borrower, or lender upon registration or later.

-Borrower Functionality:
-      - Request a loan.
-      - View existing past loans.

-Lender Functionality:
-     -  Confirm loan payments.
-     -iew existing past payments.

-Dashboard Updates: Changes in status are reflected on each user's dashboard in real-time.

-Admin Dashboard: Admin users have access to view complete transaction histories.

-🚀 Installation
+Make a Directory:

+mkdir folder
+cd folder

-Clone the repository from GitHub:
+Clone the repository from GitHub(in terminal of current folder):

-bash

-Copy code

 git clone https://github.com/your-username/loan-management-system.git

-Navigate to the project directory:

-bash
-Copy code
-cd loan-management-system
-Install dependencies:

-Copy code
+In terminal run following commands:

-npm install
+meteor npm install

-💻 Usage

-Start the application:

-sql

-Copy code

-npm start
+meteor --port <portname>

 Access the application through the provided URL.